 The approval period can be no more than 12 months for protocols approved by the full IRB and no more than 36 months for protocols approved through the expedited process.
+Radford University Research Compliance Office rev. December 2022

 Protocols reviewed by a convened meeting of the IRB unless it qualifies for Expedited review under Expedited Category 8, which states: